How to Train Your MAML to Excel in Few-Shot Classification: MAML for Few-Shot Classification

-\textbf{Implementation details.} MAML has several hyper-parameters and we select them on the meta-validation set.
-Specifically for the outer loop, we learn with at most $10,000$ tasks: we group every $100$ tasks into an epoch.
+\textbf{Implementation details.} Throughout the paper, for simplicity and consistency, we use \begin{itemize} [nosep,topsep=0pt,parsep=0pt,partopsep=0pt, leftmargin=*] \item the first-order approximation for calculating the meta-gradient in the outer loop; \item the same number of gradient steps in the inner loop during meta-training and meta-testing; \item the weights pre-trained on the entire meta-training set to initialize $\vphi$, following the recent practice~\citep{ye2020fewshot,Rusu2018LEO,qiao2018few}. \emph{We note that in meta-training we still optimize this pre-trained $\vphi$ in the ``outer'' loop to search for a better initialization for MAML.} \end{itemize} MAML has several hyper-parameters and we select them on the meta-validation set.
+Specifically, for the outer loop, we learn with at most $10,000$ tasks: we group every $100$ tasks into an epoch.
 We apply SGD with momentum $0.9$ and weight decay $0.0005$.
-We start with an outer loop learning rate $0.001$ for $\vphi$ and $0.01$ for $\{\vw_c\}_{c=1}^N$.
-Both are decayed by $0.1$ after every $20$ epochs.
-For the inner loop, we have to set the number of gradient step $M$ and the learning rate $\alpha$ (cf. \autoref{e_inner}).
-We provide more discussions in the next section.
+We start with an outer loop learning rate $0.002$ for ConvNet and $0.001$ for ResNet-12, which are decayed by $0.5$ and $0.1$ after every $20$ epochs for ConvNet and ResNet-12, respectively.
+For the inner loop, we have to set the number of gradient steps $M$ and the learning rate $\alpha$ (cf. \autoref{e_inner}).
+We provide more details in the next section.

-\section{MAML Needs a Large Number of Inner Loop Gradient Steps}
+\section{MAML Needs A Large Number of Inner Loop Gradient Steps}

-While hyper-parameter tuning is a common practice in machine learning, we find that for MAML's inner loop, the number of gradient update $M$ (cf. \autoref{e_inner}) is usually searched in a small range close to $1$, \eg, $M\in[1, 5]$~\cite{Antoniou2018How}.
-This makes sense according to the motivation of MAML~\cite{FinnAL17Model} --- with a small number of gradient steps, the resulting model will have a good generalization performance.
+We find that for MAML's inner loop, the number of gradient updates $M$ (cf. \autoref{e_inner}) is usually selected within a small range close to $1$, \eg, $M\in[1, 5]$~\citep{Antoniou2018How}.
+At first glance, this makes sense according to the motivation of MAML~\citep{FinnAL17Model} --- with a small number of gradient steps, the resulting model will have a good generalization performance.